Last Updated: May 30, 2026

 What are the generic sources for palovarotene and what is the scope of patent protection?

 Palovarotene is the generic ingredient in one branded drug marketed by Ipsen and is included in one NDA.
-There are eight patents protecting this compound.
+There are nine patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 Palovarotene has fifty-nine patent family members in twenty-three countries.